Fusen-ryū

 While young compared to other koryu jujutsu, Fusen-ryū is well known in martial arts circles due to one of its masters, Mataemon Tanabe, and its rivalry with the Kodokan school.
 Posterior Fusen-ryū practitioners would be Tanabe's students Taro Miyake and Yukio Tani.
 Also, according to popular belief, Doshin So, the founder of Shorinji Kempo, was trained in Fusen-ryū jujutsu.

-Although its jujutsu style is popularly believed to be highly specialized in newaza or groundfighting, as Tanabe himself was, it actually focused rather on gyaku-waza or stand-up grappling, specially wrist locks.
+Although its jujutsu style is popularly believed to be highly specialized in newaza or groundfighting, as Tanabe himself was masterfully skilled at it, it actually focused rather on gyaku-waza or stand-up grappling, specially wrist locks.
 Tanabe described his ground strategy as created from his personal experience in jujutsu contests.
-Otherwise, the Fusen-ryū school featured a complete curriculum of atemi-waza (striking techniques), nage-waza (throwing techniques), and shime-waza (choking techniques).
+The Fusen-ryū school featured a complete curriculum of atemi-waza (striking techniques), nage-waza (throwing techniques), and shime-waza (choking techniques).